While the whole of eCommerce speaks of conversions, so much of that success lies in the powers of A/B testing.

 Here’s how it looks in real time—The Ordinary lays down the key features.

-Dripkit describes the product in a short snippet.
+Dripkit describes the product in a short snippet in their product page a/b testing.

 Quick tip: Which format you use will depend heavily on the nature of your target audience—if your products help them solve problems (and not just add to life, like say, coffee does), then technical specifications can become crucial.